 The organization shall provide for the proper care and maintenance of the organization’s property; however, each employee should report any malfunction of the organization’s property to his or her immediate supervisor.
 The supervisor shall investigate and take the necessary steps to correct the malfunction as soon as possible.
 All the organization’s property damage shall be reported on the appropriate form.

-In cases of serious malfunction where employees are endangered or organizational operations threatened, employees are not required to jeopardize their personal safety, but they should immediately report this situation to their fellow employees, supervisors, managers and anyone else affected.
+In cases of serious malfunction where employees are endangered or organizational operations threatened, employees should not jeopardize their personal safety, but they should immediately report this situation to their fellow employees, supervisors, managers and anyone else affected.

 PROTECTIVE EQUIPMENT: